 If you eventually have a redundant or insufficient number of panels, edit them to satisfy the length requirements.
 Remember that big plot points should be described in larger panels, so you may have some pages, which will contain only one or two panels.

 Make use of blank paper and break down into sections.
 Create a rough outline of your drawings to see how your panels will be located.
 To do this, you do not need to have any special artistic talents; stick figures will suffice.
 Visualizing the basic arrangements of characters and plot will help you to imagine how drawings and the script would go together.
-Additionally, it will help you to get rid of redundant sections and see whether there will be enough space to put both a dialogue and a drawing.
+Additionally, it will help you to get rid of redundant sections and see whether there will be enough space to put both, the dialogue and drawing.
 Put the corresponding number on each piece of paper.
 Number the panels one by one.

 Provide a complete version of the script that the artist will be using.
 Stick to the publisher’s format guidelines.
 Make use of your notes and basic drawings to give the artist an insight into the action.